“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

 Since she arrived at the nursery, Kiasa has kept the Keepers and matriarch elephants on their toes, sneaking away from the herd during the day and causing mayhem at milk feeds.

-Kiasa is still as naughty as ever at feeding times, and is still brought in last for the milk feeds.
+Keeper—Kiasa is still as naughty as ever at feeding times, and is still brought in last for the milk feeds.
 She is determined to try and steal another bottle from her age mates once she is finished, forcing the Keepers and other elephants still feeding to turn in tight circles to try and avoid her demands.
-The matriarch Tagwa keeps a vigilant eye on Kiasa and does try to instill some discipline where she can, chasing Kiasa away from the group when she is causing too much trouble.
+The matriarch Tagwa keeps a vigilant eye on Kiasa and tries to instill some discipline where she can, chasing Kiasa away from the group when she is causing too much trouble.

 “Happy settled girl.”
 Nairobi Nursery, 2018 © SWT